 Check out the Ellsworth Chapel on Facebook for information on Catholic and Protestant programs.

 The Higher Grounds is available free to all dorm residents.
 It's located upstairs of Building 3602 (Above the Bone Yard).
-For more information, contact Chaplain Jenkins at 385-1598.
+For more information, contact Chaplain Foley at 385-1598.